Thailand’s economy stumbles as Philippines, Vietnam, Indonesia race ahead

 Srettha, a property mogul-turned-politician, proudly calls himself the “salesman” of Thailand.

-Since taking power in a compromise with the royalist establishment to block the reformist Move Forward Party, the 62-year-old political neophyte travelled the world to seek out free trade deals and promote the country as a base for global manufacturing supply chains.
+Since taking power in a compromise with the royalist establishment to block the reformist Move Forward Party, the 62-year-old political neophyte has travelled the world to seek out free trade deals and promote the country as a base for global manufacturing supply chains.

 But after years of Bangkok shirking from fundamental economic reforms, there are fears the economy may be resistant to a quick fix.